Black hole growth and AGN feedback under clumpy accretion: Introduction

 Observations suggest that supermassive black holes are to be found at the centers of most galaxies \citep{KormendyRichstone1995}, and properties of the black hole and the host galaxies are strongly correlated \citep{Magorrian1998, FerrareseMerritt2000, Gebhardt2000, Tremaine2002,Novak2006, GrahamDriver2007, Cattaneo2009, KormendyHo2013, McConnellMa2012}.
 These correlations suggest that the growth of a black hole and the evolution of its host galaxy influence one another.
 As such, black holes provide a means to better understand the evolution of galaxies, and may provide a key aspect to this evolution.
 One of the most common explanations for this correlation is that quasar feedback from the central black hole may influence the host galaxy \citep[e.g.][]{BurkertSilk2001, Granato2004, Sazonov2004, Springel2005, Churazov2005, KawataGibson2005, DiMatteo2005, Bower2006, Begelman2006, Croton2006, Malbon2007, CiottiOstriker2007, Sijacki2007, Hopkins2007, Sijacki2009, DiMatteo2012, DeGraf2012, Dubois2013a, Dubois2013b}.
 This feedback energy may be sufficient to unbind gas within the galaxy, driving strong outflows \citep{SilkRees1998, WyitheLoeb2003}.
 Observations of galactic-scale outflows have been made \citep[e.g.][]{Fabian2006, Spoon2013, Veilleux2013, Cicone2014}, showing that such outflows certainly exist.
 Furthermore, there is evidence that the strongest velocities are located in the central-most region of the galaxy \citep{Rupke2005, RupkeVeilleux2011}, possibly suggesting that the driving force behind them is indeed a centrally-located AGN rather than more widely-distributed feedback sources such as stars and supernovae.

 Driving these large-scale outflows necessarily requires a large energy output from the AGN, which in turn requires a significant source of gas which can reach the black hole at the galactic center.
 The angular momentum loss required for this infall can pose a challenge.
 One of the more commonly-posed explanations is that a gas-rich merger can drive gas toward the black hole.
 Theoretical work suggests that mergers should drive significant AGN activity \citep[e.g.][]{Hernquist1989, DiMatteo2005, Hopkins2005d, Hopkins2005b, Hopkins2008, Johansson2009, Debuhr2010, Debuhr2011} and some observations support this \citep{Ellison2011}.
 However, there have also been many studies which find that, although mergers may drive some AGN activity, the majority of AGN are found in isolated galaxies \citep{Schmitt2001, ColdwellLambas2006, Grogin2005, Georgakakis2009, Gabor2009, Cisternas2011, Kocevski2012}, suggesting that an alternate, secular mechanism may be the primary driving force in AGN activity.
-Theoretical work has suggested that in high-z, gas-rich galaxies, violent disk instabilities can drive gas inflow and produce dense clumps of gas which can be driven in toward the galactic center \citep{Dekel2009b, Ceverino2010, Bournaud2011, Mandelker2014}, which may be a primary cause of AGN activity \citep{Bournaud2012}.
+One of the main drivers of AGN activity at high-redshift is believed to be cold flows: high-density streams of low angular momentum cold gas flowing along the cosmic web, whose high density and low temperature allow efficient penetration of halos to the innermost regions where they can continually fuel black hole growth \citep{DiMatteo2012, Dubois2012}.In addition, theoretical work has suggested that in high-z, gas-rich galaxies, violent disk instabilities can drive gas inflow and produce dense clumps of gas which can be driven in toward the galactic center \citep{Dekel2009b, Ceverino2010, Bournaud2011, Mandelker2014}, which may be a primary cause of AGN activity \citep{Bournaud2012} and provides a means of rapidly growing black holes even in the absence of cold streams.